Thelibarr/django-prophet/README.md

-This is a text written in the shitty vim editor.;
+This is a text written in the shitty vim editor.

 Here is some more text.

 Wow, the power.
 Amazing